frank184/ratable/README.md

 2. Build a default rating view
 3. Build a default rating summary view
 4. Write the automated tests using Rspec
-5. Gather input and feedback for another iteration
+5. Gather feedback for another iteration

 ### Getting Started